Your browser does not support iframes.

 About CAT 2019

 Gateway to India's premier management institutes like the IIMs and other top B-schools which accept CAT score, the computer-based examination evaluates skills in English, Mathematics and Logical Reasoning.
-This year,IIM Kozikhode will conduct CAT for almost two lakh candidates who are expected to appear for the test on November 24, 2019.
+This year,IIM Kozikhode conducted CAT for almost two lakh candidates who are expected to appear for the test on November 24, 2019.

 Your CAT brochure has been successfully mailed to your registered email id .